madhavan2907/Coursera_Capstone/README.md

 # Coursera_Capstone
 Git hub repo having the code for Coursera_Capstone project

-# Project files are found in under the folder : Final Capstone Project/
+# Project files are found under the folder : Final Capstone Project/

 In this project I use data from Foursquare API and tried to build a Clustering model to aid anyone who visits Budapest city in deciding the place of stay based on what each neighborhood has to offer and their personal preferences.